 Understanding these cultural differences can help your business tailor content relevant and acceptable to your international audience.

-When you’re promoting your content in a foreign market, it’s often helpful to use recognizable local figures.
+When promoting your content in a foreign market, it’s often helpful to use recognizable local figures.

-There are a few reasons why this is effective.
+There are two main reasons why this is effective.

 - Celebrities, athletes, and politicians have a large following on social media, which means their endorsement of your product or service can help you quickly reach many people.